Volkmann ischemic contractureIschemic contracture - Volkmann; Compartment syndrome - Volkmann ischemic contracture

 When to Contact a Medical Professional

-Contact your health care provider for an appointment if you have had an injury to your elbow or forearm and have developed swelling, numbness, and continued pain.
+Contact your provider right away if you have had an injury to your elbow or forearm and have developed swelling, numbness, and pain keeps getting worse.

 Jobe MT.
-Compartment syndromes and Volkmann contracture.
+Compartment syndrome and Volkmann contracture.
 In: Canale ST, Beaty JH, eds.
-Campbell's Operative Orthopaedics.
-11th ed.
-Philadelphia, Pa: Mosby Elsevier;2007:chap 71.
+Campbell's Operative Orthopaedics .
+12th ed.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 74.